 FAQs

-What is screenshot PDF fraud and why is it difficult to detect?
+What is screenshot PDF fraud,d and why is it difficult to detect?

 Screenshot PDF fraud occurs when a legitimate document is captured as a screenshot, edited, and then submitted as a PDF.
 Because the file visually resembles a genuine document, manipulation can be difficult to detect without structural analysis.